IBM-Bluemix-Docs/ComposeForMySQL/index.md

 You can connect to your service using the credentials that are created along with the service, or with the connection strings and command line that are provided in the *Overview* tab of your service dashboard.

-## Connecting a {{site.data.keyword.Bluemix_notm}} application to Compose for MySQL
+## Connecting an {{site.data.keyword.cloud_notm}} application to Compose for MySQL

-To connect a {{site.data.keyword.Bluemix_notm}} application to your service, use the credentials that are created along with the service.
-You can find information on how to connect a {{site.data.keyword.Bluemix_notm}} application to your service in [Connecting a {{site.data.keyword.Bluemix_notm}} Application](./connecting-bluemix-app.html).
+To connect an {{site.data.keyword.cloud_notm}} application to your service, use the credentials that are created along with the service.
+You can find information on how to connect an {{site.data.keyword.cloud_notm}} application to your service in [Connecting an {{site.data.keyword.cloud_notm}} Application](./connecting-bluemix-app.html).

-## Connecting to Compose for MySQL from outside {{site.data.keyword.Bluemix_notm}}
+## Connecting to Compose for MySQL from outside {{site.data.keyword.cloud_notm}}

-If you want to connect to your service from outside {{site.data.keyword.Bluemix_notm}}, you can use the provided connection strings or command line.
+If you want to connect to your service from outside {{site.data.keyword.cloud_notm}}, you can use the provided connection strings or command line.
 You can find information on how to connect in [Connecting an external application](./connecting-external.html).